angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 - Male, even later 40s than in Year 1, 182cm, 100kg.
 - Married, kids, desk-bound work.
 Normal day-to-day western-lifestyle stresses.
+  Also see <a rel="external" href="#about-this-review-the-virus-in-the-room">The
+  virus in the room</a>.
 - Basketball, mountain biking, road cycling, snowboarding, martial arts prior to 2012.
 CrossFit and running about after the kids since 2012.
 - Non-competitive exerciser.
 Training to stay healthy.
-- Between 30 and 45 minutes available to train each day.
+- Between 30 and 45 minutes available to train when free time is available.
 - Meat-and-three-veg diet.
 Dad-bod well in progress.

 ### <a name="methodology-scheduling">Scheduling</a>